Mushfiqur-Rahman-Robin/Mushfiqur-Rahman-Robin/README.md

 ### Hi there, This is [Mushfiqur Rahman][website] 👋

-## I'm a student, an aspiring full-stack data scientist, an ensthusiast in Cryptocurrency!!
+## I'm a full-stack data scientist with a passion for world politics and the stock market, always eager to stay on top of new AI advancements and discoveries.

-- 🏁 My goal is to be a full-stack data scientist.
+- 🏁 My goal is to be a full-stack data scientist with MLOps skills.
-- 🔭 I contributed in two research papers as the first author!
+- 🔭 I contributed to two research papers as the first author!
-- 🌱 I’m currently learning Natural Language Processing. 😄
+- 🌱 I'm diving into MLOps and AWS cloud technologies to expand my skill set.
+Exciting times ahead! 😄
-- 💬 Ask me about machine learning, deep learning, neural networks.
+- 💬 Ask me about machine learning, deep learning, neural networks, and generative AI.
 - 👯 I’m looking to collaborate with the other researchers.
-- 📫 Reach me in LinkedIn/Email.
+- 📫 Reach me on LinkedIn/Email.
-- 🥅 Goals: Contributing more to Kaggle competitions and learning Reinforcement Learning.
+- 🥅 Goals: Explore MLOps and add MLOps skills to my arsenal.
-- ⚡ Fun fact: Love to walk around the street at night to enjoy the city life.
+- ⚡ Fun fact: I love to walk around the street at night to enjoy the city life.
 Web series/Movies in my leisure.
+I can scroll Google Maps for endless hours.

 ---

 ### Connect with me:

 Reach me via [LinkedIn][linkedin] or [E-mail](mailto:mushfiqur.rahman.robin@gmail.com).
-You can check my [Portfolio][website] and [Researchgate][researchgate] profile to see my current progress.
+You can check my [Portfolio][website], [Google Scholar][googlescholar], and [Researchgate][researchgate] profile to see my current progress.
 To get to know me better, follow me at [Facebook][facebook], [Instagram][instagram] and [Twitter][twitter].

 ---